+The location of the venue for the showcase has yet to be decided.
 The landscape of the UK Pub industry is both complex and varied in terms of style of venues and commercial drivers.
-In developing this concept we have chosen to try and keep a focus on the bigger markets (City Centre Pubs) and to develop ideas based on an assessment of the nature of such venues.
+In developing this concept we have chosen to try and keep a focus on the bigger markets (City Centre Pubs) and to develop ideas based on a well founded assessment of the nature of such venues.